- Why Grad Studies at SFU?

 - We created a downloadable budget shell with links to sources of information to build your own budget.
 Use this to better understand your financial situation.

-- We host a university-wide Fall Orientation for all graduate students every year.
-Hosted in a conference-style format, choose which sessions you wish to attend, learn about the services available to enhance your graduate student experience, and make some new friends.
+- We host a university-wide Orientation for all graduate students every year.
+With a mix of online and in person components, learn more about the services available to you, ask questions, and meet new people..
 Learn more →

 Academic Unit Orientations